tzyi/planventure/README.md

 If you prefer to develop locally, follow the steps below:

-1. Clone the repository and navigate to the [planventue-api](/planventure-api/) directory:
+1.Fork and clone the repository and navigate to the [planventue-api](/planventure-api/) directory:
 ```sh
 cd planventure-api
 ```